softcoder/riprunner/README.md

        using Message Method: POST.

-- Send the following text message to your Twilio phone # to get a list of availble commands: ?
+- Send the following text message to your Twilio phone # to get a list of available commands: ?

 Special Notes:
 --------------